Symmetry-Aware Transformer Training for Automated Planning: Experiments, Results and Limitations

 \section{Experiments, Results and Limitations}

-We now evaluate our symmetry-aware training, particularly regarding training efficiency and extrapolation capabilities.
+We now evaluate our symmetry-aware training, focusing on training efficiency and extrapolation capabilities.

-\mypar{Experimental Setup} Since the benchmarks used by PlanGPT are unsuitable for our purposes, due to significant training/test set overlap (see Appendix~\ref{app:plangpt-remarks:train-test-overlap}) and a lack of dedicated extrapolation data, we generated our own datasets for four widely used planning domains with characteristics relevant to PlanGPT's limitations: \textit{Blocksworld}, \textit{Gripper}, \textit{Visitall} and \textit{Logistics}.
-In a Blocksworld problem, a set of blocks in multiple towers must be stacked in a specific order into a single tower.
+\mypar{Experimental Setup} Since the benchmarks used by PlanGPT are unsuitable for our purposes, due to significant training/test set overlap (see Appendix~B2) and a lack of dedicated extrapolation data, we generated our own datasets for four widely used planning domains with characteristics relevant to PlanGPT's limitations: \textit{Blocksworld}, \textit{Gripper}, \textit{Visitall} and \textit{Logistics}.
+In Blocksworld, a set of blocks in multiple towers must be stacked in a specific order into a single tower.
 In Gripper, a robot with two grippers must move a set of balls from one room to another.
 In Visitall, an agent must visit all cells in a grid.
 In Logistics, a set of trucks and airplanes must transport packages from their initial locations to their goal locations.
-Appendix~\ref{sec:appendix:domains} holds details on the domains, their PDDL representations, as well as both size and distribution of the problems for each domain.
+Appendix~C details the domains, their PDDL representations, and the size and distribution of problems for each domain.

-We train models for each combination of domain and architecture on an NVIDIA A100 GPU with 12 hours of training time per model, see Appendix~\ref{app:experiments} for further details.
-We then evaluate them using all plan generation strategies described in Section~\ref{sec:decoding} on three sets of problems: validation (slightly larger than training, used for checkpoint selection), interpolation (comparable, but different, sizes as training) and extrapolation (larger than validation).
-For robustness, we experiment over three random seeds.
-We additionally performed ablation studies to both analyze the impact of our contrastive loss, adding it to PlanGPT and removing it from our models, and to check the effect of the number of objects on the contrastive loss, see Appendix~\ref{app:main-experiments} and \ref{app:contrastive-learning-objective-num-objects}, respectively.
-Performance is primarily evaluated based on \emph{coverage}, i.e., the percentage of problems for which a valid plan is generated, and \emph{plan quality}, i.e., the length of the generated plans compared to the best known plan lengths.
+We train models for each combination of domain and architecture on an NVIDIA A100 GPU with 12 hours of training per model; Appendix~E gives further details.
+We then evaluate them using all plan generation strategies from Section~\ref{sec:decoding} on three sets of problems: validation (slightly larger than training and used for checkpoint selection), interpolation (comparable but distinct sizes), and extrapolation (larger than validation).
+For robustness, we use three random seeds per configuration.
+For the PlanGPT baseline, we avoid leaking object names by always randomizing all object names.
+We additionally perform ablation studies to analyze the impact of our contrastive loss (adding it to PlanGPT and removing it from our models) and to examine the effect of the number of objects on the contrastive loss; see Appendix~E2 and E3, respectively.
+Performance is primarily evaluated based on \emph{coverage}, i.e., the percentage of problems for which a valid plan is generated, and \emph{plan quality}, i.e., the length of the generated plans compared to best known plan lengths.